ishmilan2/ishmilan.github.io/_posts/16-04-19-start-django-project-with-docker.md

 **_Docker Compose configuration_**

 In the file `docker-compose.yml` is set the image name that will be used.
-The image name was setting in the previos step.
+The image name was setting in the previous step.
 In the file change the following line:

 ```
 image: projectname:1.0